JMencius/Arrow/SRA_status/scripts/README.md

 ## Descriptions
 This directory contains 4 independent pipelines for

-1. Raw nanopore data(FAST5/POD5) availabilty in SRA database
+1. Raw nanopore data(FAST5/POD5) availability in SRA database

     Please refer to `raw_ONTdata_search.md`

-2. BAM availablity in SRA database
+2. BAM availability in SRA database

     Please refer to `sra_bam_availability.md`

 3. Basecaller version and flowcell version mentioned in SRA database metadata

-    We use a multi-thread Python script to analyze the entire metadat set of SRA.
+    We use a multi-thread Python script to analyze the entire metadata set of SRA.

     Specifically, this script first filtered the total SRA Runs based on two conditions: